Skip to content

 • Ensure that employees who are on site during a storm have potable water, nonperishable food, first aid kits, phones, radios, flashlights and other supplies.

 • Identify an alternative site for business operations should your facility be unavailable following the storm.
-Contact the recovery location provider before the storm season starts so that you can review plans and ensure that your requirements are still being met.
+Contact the recovery location provider before the flooding season starts so that you can review plans and ensure that your requirements are still being met

 • Obtain several battery-operated radios and spare batteries to ensure you can receive emergency information.
 Have at least one radio on site that can receive NOAA weather radio frequencies.

 • Procure sufficient flashlights and other battery-powered lights to allow essential work to be conducted in the event of power outage.
-Ensure a good supply of fresh batteries are on hand throughout the extreme weather season.
+Ensure a good supply of fresh batteries are always on hand.

 • Compile your disaster supply kit and have it on hand and ready for emergencies.